-Synthesis of spatial 4C mechanisms is based on the spatial generalization of the classical Burmester center and circle point curves of planar kinematics and the center and circle axis cones of spherical kinematics [8].
+Synthesis of spatial 4C mechanisms is based on the spatial generalization of the classical Burmester center and circle point curves of planar kinematics and the center and circle axis cones of spherical kinematics [20].
 The results of the spatial generalization are referred to as the fixed and moving congruences.
 These congruences are sets of lines that define the axes of CC dyads that guide a body through four prescribed locations in space.
-A compatible pair of fixed and moving lines or axes maintain a constant normal distance and angle in each of the four locations of the moving body.
-The spatial triangle technique by Murray and McCarthy [9] and Larochelle [8] is used to compute the congruences resulting in a parameterized set of lines.
+A compatible pair of fixed and moving lines or axes maintains a constant normal distance and angle in each of the four locations of the moving body.
+The spatial triangle technique developed by Murray and McCarthy [21] and Larochelle [20] is used in VRSpatial to compute the congruences resulting in a parameterized set of lines.

-To define the mechanism design problem, first, models of objects that will be in the vicinity of the final mechanism are loaded into the environment.
-These could be machine tools, other parts on an adjacent product, assembly fixtures, etc. Then, the part that is to be moved by the mechanism is loaded.
+The first step in defining the design problem is to import models of the surrounding geometry into the virtual environment.
+These could be models of machine tools, other parts on an adjacent product, assembly fixtures, etc. Then, the part that is to be moved by the mechanism is loaded.
 Once this part is placed in a desired location, another instance of the part is generated and the user places this part in the next location.
 This continues until four representations of the part that is to be moved by the mechanism have been located (Fig. 5).
 The locations can be modified and then numbered 1, 2, 3 and 4 to indicate the order of the movement.

 The program calculates all possible mechanisms for the four locations specified and displays the results in the form of either a type map or congruence planes.
 These options are explained in the following sections.